sultani0802/Collection-View-App/README.md

 # Collection-View-App

 ## About
 - This app was created without the use of a Storyboard.
-All the UI elements were created programmatically.
+Entirety of the app was created programmatically.

 ## Developer